 Student Government was founded in 1921 as a student-run organization that serves as the official voice of the student body.
-We attempt to better the student experience at NC State by functioning as a governing body and advocacy group.
-Involved in policy-making, adjudication, programming, lobbying, community services, and countless other activities, we work alongside administrators to address student concerns.
+Student Government attempts to better the student experience at NC State by functioning as a governing body and advocacy group.
+Involved in policy-making, adjudication, programming, lobbying, community services, and countless other activities, Student Government works alongside administrators to address student concerns.

 The Union Activities Board